zoeyliu18/zoeyliu18.github.io/_pages/about.md

 Fall 2021 -
 ------

-Starting as a Computing Innovation Fellow.
+Started as a Computing Innovation Fellow.

 Fall 2020 -
 ------